davvvvvvvy/All-My-Scripts/README.md

 # All-My-Scripts
-🐱‍🏍 My all scripts I every made in one place
+🐱‍🏍 Some of my scripts I made in one place